 To the left of the altar is the Chapel Exhibition, which illustrates the different phases of the chapel's building, with scale models, plans, workman's tools and period costumes.

 If you can make the effort to attend Evensong, you will be rewarded by a truly remarkable experience.
 The setting and the world famous King's College Choir unite to produce a memorable event.
 Services are sung by King's College Choir from Tuesdays to Sundays, and on Mondays by the College's mixed-voice choir, King's Voices.
 Evensong is held at 5:30pm except Sundays, when it is 3:30.

 Otherwise known as the Festival of the Nine Lessons and Carol Services, this annual event was first held in 1918.
 It is broadcast live around the world, but if you want to be there in person, be prepared to queue from 11:00am for the 3:00pm service.

 About King's College Chapel

-Address: Kings College, Cambridge, East Anglia, Cambridgeshire, England, CB2 1ST
+Address: King's College, King's Parade, Cambridge, East Anglia, Cambridgeshire, England, CB2 1ST

 Attraction Type: Historic Church